SiriDB/grafana-siridb-http-example/README.md

 # Using Grafana with SiriDB

 The goal of this blog is to setup a Grafana dashboard using the SiriDB plugin.
+[SiriDB](https://github.com/transceptor-technology/siridb-server) is an open source time series database that can be used to store any time related data.

 For an attractive dashboard we need some data which we can visualize.
-In this tutorial we use a Python script that collects some cpu, disp and memory data from the localhost and some information about the running SiriDB processes.
+In this tutorial we use a Python script that collects some cpu, disk and memory data from the localhost and some information about the running SiriDB processes.
 All this data will be stored in a SiriDB database and by using a Grafana Dashboard we are able to monitor the data.

 We use a fresh Ubnutu 16.04 installation so you might want to skip some steps or change some commands according to your operating system.